apache/fury/docs/specification/xlang_serialization_spec.md

 +-----------------+----------+-------------------------------+-----------------+-----+
 |   num_fields    | type id  | header + type id + field name | next field info | ... |
 ```

-- num fields: encode `num fields` as unsigned varint.
-  - If the current type is schema consistent, then num_fields will be `0` to flag it.
-  - If the current type isn't schema consistent, then num_fields will be the number of compatible fields.
-For example,
-      users can use tag id to mark some fields as compatible fields in schema consistent context.
-In such cases, schema
-      consistent fields will be serialized first, then compatible fields will be serialized next.
-At deserialization,
-      Fury will use fields info of those fields which aren't annotated by tag id for deserializing schema consistent
-      fields, then use fields info in meta for deserializing compatible fields.
-- type id: the registered id for the current type, which will be written as an unsigned varint.
-- field info:
-  - header(8
-      bits): `4 bits size + 2 bits field name encoding + nullability flag + ref tracking flag`.
-      Users can use annotation to provide those info.
-    - 2 bits field name encoding:
-      - encoding: `UTF8/ALL_TO_LOWER_SPECIAL/LOWER_UPPER_DIGIT_SPECIAL/TAG_ID`
-      - If tag id is used, i.e. field name is written by an unsigned varint tag id.
-2 bits encoding will be `11`.
-    - size of field name:
-      - The `4 bits size: 0~14`  will be used to indicate length `1~15`, the value `15` indicates to read more bytes,
-              the encoding will encode `size - 15` as a varint next.
-      - If encoding is `TAG_ID`, then num_bytes of field name will be used to store tag id.
-    - ref tracking: when set to 1, ref tracking will be enabled for this field.
-    - nullability: when set to 1, this field can be null.
-  - field name: If tag id is set, tag id will be used instead.
-Otherwise meta string encoding `[length]` and data will
-      be written instead.
-  - type id:
-    - Format: `id << 1 | polymorphic flag`.
-If field type is polymorphic, this flag is set to `0b1`, otherwise it's
-      `0b0`
-    - For registered type-consistent classes, it will be the registered type id.
-    - For struct type it will be written as `STRUCT`.
-    - The meta for struct type is written separately instead of inlining here is to reduce meta space cost if object of
-      this type is serialized in current object graph multiple times, and the field value may be null too.
-    - For enum type, it will be written as `ENUM`.
-    - For collection type, it will be written as `COLLECTION`, then write element type recursively.
-    - For map type, it will be written as `MAP`, then write key and value type recursively.

-Field order are left as implementation details, which is not exposed to specification, the deserialization need to
-resort fields based on Fury field comparator.
-In this way, fury can compute statistics for field names or types and
-using a more compact encoding.

 ##### Other layers type meta